Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 GROSS: My pleasure.
 So, Clay, you organized the band.
 It was your idea to do this band playing songs from Gullah culture.

 GROSS: But you are not from that culture.
-(Laugher) You grew up in Piedmont, N.C.
+(Laughter) You grew up in Piedmont, N.C.

 (LAUGHTER)